THE CONTAINER SAFETY CONVENTION

 If you need a CSC survey for your container, you’d need to purchase the container through our company since we do not offer this service on containers that you already own.

-The average cost for a CSC survey is $400 to $600 depending on the area as some facilities will charge a higher fee than others.
 We can only provide the CSC certificate on CW containers and One-Trip units.

 Once you place an order, our team will start the process of getting your container surveyed.
 Please keep in mind that the survey process might add an additional 3 – 5 business days to the delivery timeframe.